dart-lang/language/working/macros/aspect-macros.md

 Instead of generating declarations, these Aspect Macros would generate Data, which would be merged/deduplicated in a similar fashion, and could be retreived _at compile time_ by another macro.

+## Other features under consideration

+### Allow adding private declarations in phase 3, with an optional key

+Instead of having another type of macro, we could possibly just allow any macro to emit new, private declarations in Phase 3.
+You would not be able to control the names of these declarations, and could not guess them in earlier phases.

+This new API would have an optional `String? key` argument, or possibly a `OpaqueKey? key` argument, which would allow you to create deduplicated helpers.

+This gives the user control over the key used for deduplication, which has both advantages and disadvantages.

+### Make Aspect Macros run in phase 3

+We could allow phase 3 macros to call an API similar to the one described above, to generate deduplicated helpers.
+They would not pass a user computed key, but instead rely on deduplication in the same manner as above.

+We could likely still allow cyclic aspect macros, as we would not synchronously be invoking them.

+We could also possibly not allow aspect macros to call other aspect macros.